badascii/pcs_notes/week6.md

     -params are no longer a hash
-    -in Rails 4 they are an instance of ActionController::Params -only way to turn these new params into a hash is with the .permit() method -similarly, views no longer render standard strings -instead they render safe strings, which are more secure
+    -in Rails 4 they are an instance of ActionController::Params -only way to turn these new params into a hash is with the .permit() method -similarly, views no longer render standard strings and instead render safe strings, which are more secure